nodejs/nodejs.dev/src/documentation/0034-javascript-promises/index.md

 `response` also has a `json()` method, which returns a promise that will resolve with the content of the body processed and transformed into JSON.

-So given those premises, this is what happens: the first promise in the chain is a function that we defined, called `status()`, that checks the response status and if it's not a success response (between 200 and 299), it rejects the promise.
+So given those promises, this is what happens: the first promise in the chain is a function that we defined, called `status()`, that checks the response status and if it's not a success response (between 200 and 299), it rejects the promise.

 This operation will cause the promise chain to skip all the chained promises listed and will skip directly to the `catch()` statement at the bottom, logging the `Request failed` text along with the error message.